 Your au pair should be given enough time and opportunity to participate in a language course.
 The au pair will bear the costs for the language course by himself or herself.
 As you as a host family know your own town well, it would be nice of you if you could help your au pair find an appropriate language course.

 If your au pair is a citizen of a non-EU country, and is applying for a student visa, you should make sure to check that the establishment offering the course is on the list of approved schools which are recognised when applying for a student visa.
-In addition, the language course should be a minimun 20 hours per week.
+In addition, the language course should be minimum 20 hours per week.

 We are continually researching and updating our host country information, but cannot guarantee that all material provided is complete and correct.
 If you notice gaps or inaccuracies, we would like to hear from you.